Sayreville, New Jersey: Emergency services

 Sayreville's EMS-Rescue System is operated by a combination paid-volunteer system.
 Coverage is split between Hackensack Meridian Health JFK EMS and an all-volunteer township membership.
 The Sayreville Emergency Squad was founded in 1936 and provides EMS-Rescue Service with its sister Squad, Morgan First Aid.
 Both squads provide Emergency medical services, Motor Vehicle Extrication, Boat and Water Rescue, Search and Rescue, and any other rescue function needed.
 As one of the few completely volunteer first aid squads remaining in central New Jersey, they provide these services free to the citizens of Sayreville.

 Sayreville also has an all-volunteer fire department.
-It has four fire companies, Sayreville Engine Company #1, Melrose Hose Company #1, Morgan Hose & Chemical Company #1 and President Park Volunteer Fire Company, which respond to 900 calls per year.
+It has four fire companies, Sayreville Engine Company #1, Melrose Hose Company #1, Morgan Hose & Chemical Company #1 and President Park Fire Company #1, which respond to as many as 1,100 calls per year.

 Sayreville operates an all-volunteer auxiliary police, which assists the police department with night patrols, Sunday church crossings and various borough events.
 They are also called into action in the event of large-scale borough emergencies where the police department is stressed for manpower.